 The following disciplines in Liberal Arts function only as minor areas of study:

 The Foreign Language Minor (INF, INH, or ING).
-A minor will consist of 20 hours in one language at the 200 level or above and beyond any other foreign language requirements.
+A minor will consist of 30 hours in one language.

 The Geography Minor (GY).
 A minor will consist of 20 hours of geography at the 200 level or above.